Last updated on August 15th, 2026 at 11:09 am

 Other patterns that come up often: stacking multiple notes with different caps and discounts without modelling the cumulative dilution, accepting full ratchet anti-dilution clauses where weighted average is the fair market standard, agreeing to guaranteed returns or cash-interest payments that effectively turn the instrument into debt rather than deferred equity, and silent or unfavourable conversion mechanics if no qualified financing closes by maturity.
 These are exactly the kinds of provisions we cover in our piece on the clauses that quietly slash a startup’s valuation.

-A pattern we see: A founder issues a 24-month convertible note expecting to close a Series A by month 15.
+A pattern we see: a founder issues a 24-month convertible note expecting to close a Series A by month 15.
 The market shifts, the round slips to month 22, and the maturity is now four weeks away.
 The investor agrees to extend, but only on tighter terms, including a lower cap and an added pro-rata right.
 What started as a clean note becomes a renegotiation under pressure.
 A maturity date set with a 9-month buffer would have avoided the entire situation.

 A good drafting engagement starts at the term sheet stage and runs through to the post-issue filings.
 The lawyer aligns the term sheet with the legal document so nothing is renegotiated in the drafting itself.
 They model the dilution under realistic scenarios so you see the consequences of the cap, discount, interest, and maturity in numbers, not abstractions.
 They draft the conversion mechanics for every realistic trigger, not just the qualified financing.
 They check any side letter, because side letters often carry the terms that matter most.
 And in India, they handle the board and shareholder approvals, the CN filings with the RBI, and the Companies Act paperwork that the carve-out depends on.

 That combination, commercial modelling plus jurisdiction-specific compliance plus plain-English explanation, is what separates real convertible note drafting from a templated fill-in exercise.
+Our term sheet negotiation guide covers the negotiation stage that typically precedes this drafting work.

 Conclusion